Multi-Factor Authentication (MFA) Statistics You Need To Know In 2024

 A compilation of the latest and relevant statistics regarding multi-factor authentication, its importance, and the wider threat landscape.

 Once a user has entered their credentials, MFA solutions may request for the user to complete additional authentication steps before they are granted access.
-Common authentication factors (ways of authenticating identity) include one-time passcodes delivered by an authenticator app, answering a security question, or completing a biometric scan using factial recognition or a fingerprint.
+Common authentication factors (ways of authenticating identity) include one-time passcodes delivered by an authenticator app, answering a security question, or completing a biometric scan using facial recognition or a fingerprint.

 While an attacker may be able to guess (through social engineering or brute force) or steal credentials, it is significantly more difficult to steal and input biometric data or OTPs from an app.
 This prevents attackers from accessing a user’s account.
 MFA significantly enhances security and can help prevent account takeover incidents, breaches, data losses, and other account threats.